 The Motor Carrier Safety Improvement Act of 1999 specifically says that drivers with a CDL will face penalties related to their CDL if they do any of these things with their personal license:

 - Loses their personal license because of speeding violations

 - Loses their personal license because of alcohol violations

 - Is convicted of traffic violations and does not tell their employer within 30 days so they can ensure the license is not suspended or affected by those violations

 As has been explained above, your CDL can be suspended or disqualified if you commit a wide array of traffic infractions.
 Unfortunately, this can prevent you from working or earning a living.
 As such, it is important to hire an attorney who can defend you against these infractions so you ensure you can continue to work.
 There are many defenses available our traffic defense attorneys can explains your options and the defenses that may apply to you.

 The Brown Firm PLLC offers comprehensive traffic defense legal services for commercial drivers in Virginia.
-We offer free consultations at our office location or by phone.
-Call our office or, send us a message online to set up your free consultation today
+We offer legal consultations at our office location or by phone.
+Call our office or, send us a message online to set up your legal consultation today